adfolks/opsbrew-doc/pipeline.md

 After pipeline creation, you can see `Export` button on the top right.
 On clicking it you can download the pipeline and can reuse it.

+## Connecting plugins

 From left side bar you will get sources, connector, and alert by clicking ‘+’ along with these, you can drag and drop these plugins to the canvas.

 ![adding pipeline](_assets/38pipeline.png)

 You can connect each plugin with lines as shown above.
 For drawing lines between plugins click on the output of the source plugin and then click on the input of the connector without dragging.
 Repeat the same for connecting the connector with the next component.
 Each link and plugin should be configured before building pipeline.
+The link which is not configured is shown in grey color.
+If the plugin has only one output, configuration of link is done automatically and link color turns into blue.

 ## Configure Link

+If you connect a plugin having more than one output, link doesn’t configure automatically.
 For configuring and deleting link, bring cursor on the link and click on it when link becomes dark then you will get a window as shown below.

 ![adding pipeline](_assets/39pipeline.png)